What's possible with live wedding illustration?

+My full length portraits are A4 sized paper, and my slightly quicker head and shoulders portraits are A5.
 I use 350gsm watercolour paper, which means it’s thick, with a slight grain, and it won’t warp.
 It’s acid free so it won’t degrade or discolour through the years.

 My paints are top quality artists watercolours by Daniel Smith, who make rich, strong pigments that last longer than cheap watercolours, which often fade after a few months.